-5. CURRENT BORROWING & INVESTMENT PORTFOLIO POSITION
+4 CURRENT BORROWING & INVESTMENT PORTFOLIO POSITION

-- 5.1 The Guidance on Local Government Investments in England gives priority to security and liquidity, and the Council's aim has been to achieve a yield commensurate with these principles.
-The Council continues to follow Arlingclose advice in the knowledge that whilst long-term interest rate forecasts remain low it should generate enhanced returns with counterparties other than banks and to invest across a diverse investment portfolio. - 5.2 During 2018/19 the Council has generated returns from existing long-term pooled fund investments together with diversification within the Council's investment portfolio.
-The Council held the following investments at 31st December 2018: - £19.6m in pooled funds (providing a balance across a range of 5 different types of fund). - Various temporary investments of minor amounts held in Money Market funds all for durations of 6 months or less - 5.3 Local Authorities have adopted the new IFRS 9 accounting standard for the financial instruments including investments, borrowing, receivables and payables in 2018/19.
+- 4.1 The Guidance on Local Government Investments in England gives priority to security and liquidity, and the Council's aim has been to achieve a yield commensurate with these principles.
+The Council continues to follow Arlingclose advice in the knowledge that whilst long-term interest rate forecasts remain low it should generate enhanced returns with counterparties other than banks and to invest across a diverse investment portfolio. - 4.2 During 2019/20 the Council has generated returns from existing long-term pooled fund investments together with diversification within the Council's investment portfolio.
+The Council held the following investments at 31st December 2019: - £21.9m in pooled funds (providing a balance across a range of 6 different types of fund). - Various temporary investments of minor amounts held in Money Market funds all for durations of 6 months or less - 4.3 Local Authorities have adopted the new IFRS 9 accounting standard for the financial instruments including investments, borrowing, receivables and payables in 2019/20.
 A statutory override has been applied to the fair value movement on pooled investment fund.
-Any fair value movement can be reversed out from the General Fund to an unusable reserve called the Pooled Fund Adjustment Account.
-It is forecast that all Treasury Management investments will be held within pooled funds including Money Market Funds.
+Any fair value movement can be reversed out from the General Fund to an unusable reserve called the Pooled Investment Fund Adjustment Account.